Deadline: February 15, 2020 by 11:45 pm

 Interim Report Deadline: February 15, 2021

 Online grants open for application approximately one month before the deadline date.

 R2AC Community Arts Support (CAS) Grants are made possible by the voters of Minnesota thanks to a legislative appropriation from the Arts and Cultural Heritage Fund (ACHF).
 The CAS grant program is also funded, in part, by an appropriation from the Minnesota State Legislature with money from the State’s general fund.

-Award amounts are based on an applicant organization’s averaged expenses for the two completed fiscal years previous to the application deadline.
-Grants of $2,000, $3,000, $4,000, and $6,000 will be awarded for two consecutive years.
-Payout of the 2nd year of this grant award is contingent upon a completed interim report (February 15, 2021 deadline) and a renewed commitment to organizational growth and stability as evidenced in the original application.
+Two-year award amounts between $2,000 and $7,000 per year are based on an applicant organization’s averaged expenses for the two completed fiscal years previous to the application deadline.
+Payout of the 1st year award amount is contingent on completion and R2AC approval of the organization’s outcomes and evaluation measures.
+Pay out of the 2nd year of this grant award is contingent upon a completed interim report (February 15, 2021 deadline) including evidence of expenditure of the first year of funding, and a renewed commitment to the organization’s proposed outcomes, organizational growth, and stability as evidenced in the original application.
 Awarded organizations must expend the grant funds and submit a final report by January 15, 2022.

 Average Annual Expenses under

 $5,000 receive $2,000/year funding support

 Note: Organizations with two-year averaged expenses of $174,000 and over are eligible to apply for a Minnesota State Arts Board (MSAB) operating support grant, but are NOT eligible for an R2AC Community Arts Support grant.
 Due to a difference between the fiscal years that R2AC and MSAB request, you may find your organization in between eligible funding levels.
 If your organization is in this situation, please contact us at email@example.com or call us at 218-751-5447.